ROUTINE ACTIVITY THEORY

 Routine-activity theory developed

-activity theory argues that it is the life styles (ie: their routine-activities) of young
+activity theory argues that it is the life style (routine-activity) of young males which

 Routine activity theory argues

-that it is the changes in routine-activities accompanying the increase in small households
+that it is the changes in routine-activity accompanying the increase in small households

-and two-income families which has increased the opportunity for property crimes.
+and two-income family which has increased the opportunity for property crimes.

 Routine activity theory explains

 crime events as the convergence in time and space of likely offenders and suitable targets

 in the absence of capable guardians. - (Cohen & Felson 1979)

 Cybercrime - An Assessment in Light of Routine Activity Theory

 upon the apparent novelty or otherwise of the phenomenon.
 Authors claim that such crime is